Who We Are

-SRI implements programs in 12 sub-districts in three governorates across Syria: Northeast Syria (NES), Northwest Syria (NWS), and South-Central Syria (SCS), reaching so far XX Syrians from a wide range of communities and institutions, including small-scale farmers, small-business owners and entrepreneurs, women-headed households, People with Disabilities, youth, community leaders and local stakeholders.
+SRI implements programs in 12 sub-districts in three governorates across Syria: Northeast Syria (NES), Northwest Syria (NWS), and South-Central Syria (SCS), reaching so far more than two million Syrians from a wide range of communities and institutions, including small-scale farmers, small-business owners and entrepreneurs, women-headed households, People with Disabilities, youth, community leaders and local stakeholders.

 Our Vision